International students currently in New Zealand

-International student advisers are here to provide information, advice, and guidance to you during your time in New Zealand while studying at the University.
-Their primary role is to support students, rather than to provide academic advice.
+International student advisers are here to provide support, information, advice, and guidance to you during your time in New Zealand while studying at the University.
 The team can also provide information about visas and insurance.

 We understand that living and studying in a foreign country can be challenging and talking about it can help.
 This is particularly important now, when you may be anxious about your family overseas and what is happening in your home country.

 Immigration NZ is processing Full Fee-paying student visas for applicants who are already in New Zealand.
 You can find your visa expiry date in your eVisa letter.